 Alpha Data powers NASA’s climate change mineral dust detector on Space Station

+Alpha Data Senior FPGA, Electronics, and Software Design Engineer David Dolman holding the Focal Plane Interface Electronics – Digital (FPIE-D)

+Image cube showing the true-colour view of an area in northwest Nevada observed by NASA’s EMIT imaging spectrometer.
+Credit NASA/JPL-Caltech/USGS

-3 November 2022, Littleton (CO), Edinburgh (UK) – Critical elements of a new instrument attached to the International Space Station (ISS) this summer, and designed to examine the chemical composition of atmospheric mineral dust, is powered by hardware from high-performance electronics company Alpha Data.
+This instrument sets a new standard in high-performance onboard processing - in compression and cloud screen - as well as storage of data”LITTLETON, COLORADO, November 3, 2022 /EINPresswire.com/ -- Critical elements of a new instrument attached to the International Space Station (ISS) this summer, and designed to examine the chemical composition of atmospheric mineral dust, is powered by hardware from high-performance electronics company Alpha Data.

 Data gathered by the NASA instrument - called the Earth Surface Mineral Dust Source Investigation (EMIT) - as the Space Station orbits Earth, will help scientists understand more about how deserts and arid regions affect climate.